-This unique report, published by the Los Angeles County Inter-Agency Council on Child Abuse and Neglect Data/Information Sharing Committee, features data from ICAN agencies about activities for 1998, or 1997/98 for some agencies.
+This unique report, published by the Los Angeles County Inter-Agency Council on Child Abuse and Neglect Data/Information Sharing Subcommittee, features data from ICAN agencies about activities for 1997, or 1996/97 for some agencies.
 The report includes some information about programs, but is intended primarily to provide visibility to data about child abuse in Los Angeles County and to information drawn from that data.
 Much of the report assumes the reader has a basic knowledge of the functions and organization of ICAN and its member agencies.
 The Appendix describes ICAN's organizational structure.

-In this fifteenth edition of the State of Child Abuse in Los Angeles County, we are once again pleased to include the artwork of winning students from the ICAN Associates 13th Annual Child Abuse Prevention Month Poster Contest, held in early 1998.
+In this fourteenth edition of the State of Child Abuse in Los Angeles County, we are once again pleased to include the artwork of winning students from the ICAN Associates 12th Annual Child Abuse Prevention Month Poster Contest, held in early 1997.
 The contest, this year entitled "Lets Take Care of Our Children," gave 4th, 5th, and 6th grade students an opportunity to express their feelings through art, as well as to discuss child abuse prevention and what children need to be safe and healthy.

 Section I of the report highlights the interagency nature of ICAN by providing reports, conclusions and recommendations that transcend agency boundaries.
 Significant findings from participating agencies are included here, as well as special reports.
 Section II includes special reports from ICAN Associates, the California Department of Social Services, including Community Care Licensing, ICAN's Child Abduction Task Force, the Disability, Abuse and Personal Rights Project, and a summary from ICAN's Multi-agency Child Death Review Team.
 Also included is our annual inter-agency analysis of data collection.
 This report continues to evolve, providing an opportunity to view from a more global perspective the inter-agency linkages of the child abuse system.
+This year's report includes data from 18 police agencies on their involvement in child abuse cases.

 Section III includes the detailed reports that are submitted each year by ICAN agencies for analysis and publication.
-In response to the goals set by the Data/ Information Sharing Committee, Departmental reports continue to improve.
+In response to the goals set by the Data/ Information Sharing Subcommittee, Departmental reports continue to improve.
 Most departmental reports now include data on age, gender, ethnicity and/or local geographic areas of the county, which allows for additional analysis and comparisons.
 The reports reflect the increasing sophistication of our systems and the commitment of data committee members to meet the challenge of measuring and giving definition to the nature and extent of child abuse and neglect in Los Angeles County.

-The Data/Information Committee is again grateful to the Los Angeles County Internal Services Department - Information Technology Service, especially Patsy Wilson and Christopher Chapman.
+The Data/Information Subcommittee is again grateful to the Los Angeles County Internal Services Department - Information Technology Service, especially Patsy Wilson and Christopher Chapman.
 They have provided the technical desktop publishing support to produce this final document.

-The Committee continues to be committed to applying our data assets to improve the understanding of our systems and our interdependencies.
+The Subcommittee continues to be committed to applying our data assets to improve the understanding of our systems and our interdependencies.
 We believe this understanding will help support us all in better serving the children and families of Los Angeles County.